-Theravance Inc. (THRX)’s Vibativ, approved to combat complex skin infections, may carry a higher risk for patients with kidney problems or diabetes if it’s given added clearance for hospital-acquired pneumonia, U.S. regulators said.
+Theravance Inc. (THRX:US)’s Vibativ, approved to combat complex skin infections, may carry a higher risk for patients with kidney problems or diabetes if it’s given added clearance for hospital-acquired pneumonia, U.S. regulators said.

 One study of the antibiotic showed a “substantially higher risk for death” for those patients compared with an older antibiotic vancomycin, while another trial showed no difference, Food and Drug Administration staff said in a report today.
 An advisory panel will meet on the drug in two days.
 Vibativ is South San Francisco, California-based Theravance’s only marketed product in the U.S.

 There are 300,000 cases of hospital-acquired pneumonia annually and the illness can lengthen hospital stays by as many as nine days, according to the Cleveland Clinic.
 Hospitalized patients are exposed to organisms that non-hospitalized patients aren’t and often are less able to fight infection.